jsenv/jsenv-importmap-eslint-resolver/readme.md

 }
 ```

-By passing `defaultExtension: true` you tell `@jsenv/importmap-eslint-resolver` to automatically add the importer extension to extension less specifiers.
+By passing `defaultExtension: true` you tell `@jsenv/importmap-eslint-resolver` to automatically add the importer extension when its omitted.

 ```js
 import { value } from "./file"